 The sculpture of Ugrachandi

 Ugrachandi, as, according to her name’s meaning, she is known as the most furious female deity on earth.
-As per the name, Ugra means more than anything else or limitless and Chandi, it means the most furious female deity.
+As per the name, Ugra means more than anything else or limitless and Chandi, means the most furious female deity.

 Why this sculpture means so important than any other sculptures of Bhaktapur Durbar Square?